Architectural Design (MA)

-You will be taught both by permanent academic staff and tutors from local and leading UK practices, providing an exciting mix of design approaches and experiences.
-As the leading school of architecture in Wales, we have good links with the Welsh Government, construction industry bodies and professional practice locally, and we also have strong international links.
+You will be taught both by permanent academic staff and tutors from leading UK practices, providing an exciting mix of design research approaches and experiences.
+As the leading school of architecture in Wales, we have good links with the Welsh Government, construction industry bodies and professional practice locally, but also we have strong European and international links.

 The School encourages effective student-led and independent learning, whether through site analysis, library research or “reflective practice”.

 The dissertation element of the programme is conducted through the process of design, continuing on from your taught design project completed in the first part of the course.
-We advise that you continue to meet with you design unit tutor on a weekly basis until the end of June.
-This is usually followed by a period of reflection and writing where you will work independently under the guidance of your tutor and under the supervision of the programme leader or another member of the academic staff.
+We advise that you continue to meet with your design unit tutor on a weekly basis until June.
+This is usually followed by a period of reflection and writing (self-directed studies) where you will work independently under the guidance of your Unit tutor and under the supervision of the Programme Leader and other members of the academic staff.

 How will I be supported?

 The School provides opportunities for you to reflect on and define your individual learning needs.
-This generally takes the form of a reflective diary or sketch book.
-Increasingly these take the form of online journals.
+This generally takes the form of a reflective diary that increasingly these take the form of online journals.